 Summary: Uncertainty about the future is a major challenge inherent in long-range planning.
-To combat uncertainty, planning agencies are developing diverging assumptions of future conditions against which to model the resilience of their strategies.
-Notable examples include the California Transportation Plan 2050 (Caltrans) and Plan Bay Area 2050 (Metropolitan Transportation
+To combat uncertainty, planning agencies are developing diverging assumptions of future conditions against which to model their strategies' resilience.
+Notable examples include the California

+Transportation Plan 2050 (Caltrans) and Plan Bay Area 2050 (Metropolitan Transportation